sirisian/ecmascript-types/decoratorreplacement.md

 > **Recalled, not measured.** Confirm before citing normatively; the Rust
 > Rust `TokenStream` distinction below is the load-bearing one and the easiest
-> to check, since §7.1 now rests on it.
+> to check, since Â§7.1 now rests on it.

-- **Rust proc macros** receive a `TokenStream`, not a string, and `syn` parses that. `TokenStream::to_string()` exists and is documented as lossy. **This proposal now takes the same position** — §7.1 — having first argued against it and been wrong about the cost.
+- **Rust proc macros** receive a `TokenStream`, not a string, and `syn` parses that. `TokenStream::to_string()` exists and is documented as lossy. **This proposal now takes the same position** â€” Â§7.1 â€” having first argued against it and been wrong about the cost.
-  Three places where JavaScript differs: the `/` ambiguity has no Rust analogue (§4.3); a region the engine cannot LEX has none either, since Rust's lexer is context-free and can tokenize any delimited run, which is why a mode is needed here and not there (§4.3); and `quote!` is a crate where a tag function is native (§4.2).
+  Three places where JavaScript differs: the `/` ambiguity has no Rust analogue (Â§4.3); a region the engine cannot LEX has none either, since Rust's lexer is context-free and can tokenize any delimited run, which is why a mode is needed here and not there (Â§4.3); and `quote!` is a crate where a tag function is native (Â§4.2).
 - **Sweet.js** is the JavaScript macro system that got furthest, and made hygiene its central feature rather than an extension.
 - **Scheme `syntax-rules`** is hygienic by construction and is the origin of the